 Foshan, the central of Guangdong province is part of the Pearl River Delta Economic Zone and their native dialect is Cantonese.
-The city is famous for Dragon Boat, Lingnan Kungfu, Martial Arts and Lion Dance.
+The city is famous for Dragon Boat race, Lingnan Kungfu, Martial Arts and Lion Dance.

 With a long history of over 5,000 years, the city got its name from the three Buddha statues unearthed here in the Tang Dynasty (618- 907).
-It also becomes a land for farming, fishing and its local craftsmanship of ceramic arts.
+It also once becomes a land for farming, fishing and its local craftsmanship of ceramic arts.
+As of today, Foshan is one of the modern city along the Guangdong province in Pearl River Delta.

-After having my breakfast near my rented apartment, I take MTR from Guangzhou to Foshan using its well connected Guangfo Line.
-It took me around 1.5 hours to reach the city because there are two interchanges between Guangzhou Line and another line from Guangfo Line.
-Good news is I need 5 minutes only to wait for the next train.
+Take a MTR ride from Guangzhou to Foshan is so easy with its well connected Guangfo Line.
+It took me around 1.5 hours to reach the city because there are two interchanges between Guangzhou Line and Guangfo Line.
+Depending on where you are staying, the good news is I need 5 minutes only to wait for the line interchange.

 Ancient Nanfeng Kiln